JV-conseil-Internet-Consulting/www/docs/basics.md

 Once the file is created, the page can be found at `/category/<categoryname>/` or `/tag/<tagname>/`.

 ## Adding an about page

-About pages are a frequent use case, so Hydejack has a special layout for it.
+About pages are a frequent use case, so DeepDive has a special layout for it.
 It is a slight modification of the `page` layout that allows showing the author information by adding the `<!--author-->` marker somewhere on the page.

 To create an about page, make sure `layout` is set to `about`.
 For more on authors, see [Adding an author](config.md#adding-an-author).